thanos-io/thanos/docs/components/compact.md

       --consistency-delay=30m  Minimum age of fresh (non-compacted) blocks before they are being processed.
 Blocks older than this which are malformed will be removed.
+                               The smallest possible value of this flag is 10m0s.
       --retention.resolution-raw=0d
                                How long to retain raw samples in bucket.
 0d - disables this retention